DevExpress-Examples/wpf-dock-layout-manager-save-and-restore-the-dock-layout-managers-layout/Readme.md

 <img src="https://user-images.githubusercontent.com/12169834/175369030-9f965ca6-60fe-4f8a-859c-e32c8bbd888d.png" width=700px/>

-Panels may be added/removed after you saved the [DockLayoutManager](https://docs.devexpress.com/WPF/DevExpress.Xpf.Docking.DockLayoutManager)'s layout.
-In this case, [DockLayoutManager](https://docs.devexpress.com/WPF/DevExpress.Xpf.Docking.DockLayoutManager) removes panels that are not exist in the saved layout and ignores saved settings for these items.
+Panels may be added/removed after you save the [DockLayoutManager](https://docs.devexpress.com/WPF/DevExpress.Xpf.Docking.DockLayoutManager)'s layout.
+In this case, [DockLayoutManager](https://docs.devexpress.com/WPF/DevExpress.Xpf.Docking.DockLayoutManager) removes panels that do not exist in the saved layout and ignores saved settings for these items.
 Set the following options to change this behavior:

 * Set [RestoreLayoutOptions.RemoveOldPanels](https://docs.devexpress.com/WPF/DevExpress.Xpf.Docking.RestoreLayoutOptions.RemoveOldPanels) to `false` to re-create panels that exists in the saved layout.
 * Set [RestoreLayoutOptions.AddNewPanels](https://docs.devexpress.com/WPF/DevExpress.Xpf.Docking.RestoreLayoutOptions.AddNewPanels) to `true` to maintain panels that are not exist in the saved layout.